LightedTechnology/Parkour-Warrior-28/README.md

 <h4 align="center"> 1st of February, 2023 </h4>
 Another week, this time featuring more progress than ever!
 Funnily enough, all of which was done on the weekends and I'd really appreciate if my life stopped holding a gun to my head over urgent matters.
 Disregarding the disaster which were the last two days, a lot of the visual interactive aspects were introduced *which I'm not going to show this week*, so, stay tuned?
+<h4 align="center"> 8th of February, 2023 </h4>
+Progress, progress, progress.
+I believe I have finished all of the models and art that will be present in the map.
+Now the only target is to finish the map, polish it and add a very special thing.
+I'd like to do that asap, but at the same time life's currently trying to kill me and I am desperately trying to avoid that.

 </p>

 ---